 If what you could learn is valuable to your next career move, it might be worthwhile to stay.
 For example, if you dislike your manager, but you are working on skills that will help you take the next step in your career, consider staying to get those skills under your belt.

 However, if you feel that that you aren’t in a challenging enough role, consider looking at job descriptions for aspiring roles.
 Is your current position a place where you can learn the skills to qualify that role?
 Or do you feel confident in taking that next step?
 If so… make like Nike and just do it.

 If after answering these questions, you still feel strongly that it is the best decision to quit, your next step will be to start your job search.
-Download the productive job-hunting cheat sheet so you can quickly and confidently find that next great job
+Download the Productive Job-hunting Game Plan so you can quickly and confidently find that next great job

 If you’ve decided you can still work to stay in your current role, check out this blog post on workplace communication.

 Looking back on things, I have no doubt in my mind that it was a good decision to leave that first job.
 But all of this research helped me in my transitions between other roles.
 I hope they help you too!